|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On September 5, 1945 at 11:30am Sussex entered Singapore Harbor with the flag of the Rear-Admiral Cedric Holland.
-After anchoring, General Seishirō Itagaki, commander of the Japanese garrison at Singapore was embarked aboard to sign the instrument of surrender for the Japanese forces under his control.
+After anchoring, Imperial Japanese Army (IJA) 7th Area Army commander General Seishirō Itagaki boards to sign the instrument of surrender for all Japanese forces under his control on Singapore and Malaya.

 On February 2, 1949 placed out of service.
 On January 3, 1950 decommissioned and sold to British Iron and Steel Corporation.
 Scrapped began on February 23, 1950 at Arnott Young at Dalmuir in Scotland.